Arts Writing Centre – How Our Service Works

 - Do I use the semi-colon appropriately?

-Clientele and Referal Policies
+Our Clientele and Referral Policies

-English writing help is made available to students in ENG courses with priority given to students in ENG 1100.
+English writing help is made available to students in first-year ENG courses, with priority given to students in ENG 1100, 1120, 1131, and 1112.

 Students can sign up to consult with a TA for a maximum of 2 half hour blocks per day with a maximum of 3 full hour appointments per week.